-Earlier this year, the National Sustainable Agriculture Coalition (NSAC) sent out a call to participate in the 2017 Census of Agriculture.
+Last year, the National Sustainable Agriculture Coalition (NSAC) sent out a call to farmers to participate in the 2017 Census of Agriculture.
 To those farmers and ranchers who signed up to receive the census – thank you for making sure your business is counted and that the U.S. Department of Agriculture (USDA) has current and accurate data!
 Missed the signup?
 Don’t worry, you can still be counted in the next Census, just click here to signup and you’ll be on the list for the 2022 Census.
 Not sure what the Census of Agriculture is or why you should participate?
 In this article we provide some key information on the 2017 Census and NSAC’s Deputy Policy Director Juli Obudzinski discusses why it’s so important that all producers – particularly beginning, organic, socially disadvantaged, and other historically under-represented producers – participate.

 The Census is a complete count of all the farms and ranches in the U.S., which aggregates data on land use and ownership, operator characteristics, production practices, income and expenditures and many other demographics.
 The Census is administered by USDA’s National Agricultural Statistics Service (NASS) and is conducted every five years.

 The information collected by NASS is vital not only for USDA, but also for food and farm advocates, policymakers, and for farmers because the data collected during the Census directly impacts decisions on critical farm programs and policies.
 This information is also crucial for farmers and the agricultural economy because it provides a clear picture of market and production trends over time.
 Participation is especially important by organic, direct-market, urban, beginning, and socially disadvantaged farmers — all of whom have been historically undercounted in the Census.